NEWS

 Board certified veterinary nutritionists in clinical practice are alerted to dietary issues with specific diets because of extensive interaction with clients, practitioners, and each other.
 Therefore, these specialists are often a reliable resource for determining which diets are causing disease problems.

-In addition, the World Small Animal Veterinary Association Nutrition Toolkit developed by the WSAVA Global Nutrition Committee provides many useful nutrition resources including Recommendations on Selecting Pet Foods.
-This document lists eight questions you can ask pet food manufacturers to help evaluate their suitability:
+The World Small Animal Veterinary Association Nutrition Toolkit developed by the WSAVA Global Nutrition Committee provides many useful nutrition resources including Recommendations on Selecting Pet Foods.
+This document lists eight questions you can ask pet food manufacturers to help evaluate their suitability and is available on their website.

 We Have Moved!!